sanguino/todo-app/presentation/slides.md

 - In production we will have only a nginx standard image and `dist` files.

 ###### CONS
-- Build time of each stage is the same, but starting multiple containers and copying files between them increase the build time.
+- The build time of each stage is the same, but starting multiple containers and copying files between them increase the build time.

 ---